No matter where you go, most restaurants in the U.S. have plastic utensils and use plastic straws for their drinks.

 Restriction on disposable plastic started about 10 years ago in Seattle.
 However, now, the city wants to start helping food businesses slowly turn to the use of compostable food service ware for the protection of our environment.

 Businesses are now being advised to switch to the use of paper straws instead of plastic straws.
 Paper straws are capable of being decomposed by bacteria in the ocean.
-However, plastic straws are not.
+However, their plastic counterparts are not.

-“Strawless in Seattle” organizers claim that most of those plastic straws are ending up in the ocean.
+“Strawless in Seattle” organizers claim that most of those straws are ending up in the ocean.

 Grocery stores will still provide plastic utensils and plastic straws.
 However, food businesses will not be able to use them.